phpman > man > rsyslog.conf(5)

 QUEUED OPERATIONS

-database servers being down).
-When running in queued mode, rsyslogd buffers messages to
+base servers being down).
+When running in queued mode, rsyslogd buffers messages to memory

 It is highly suggested to use remote forwarding and database writing in queued mode, only.